-The D Team Is a Group of Experienced Health Care Professionals.
+The CWD Answers Team is a Group of Experienced Health Care Professionals and Experts

-Our DTeam believes in an empowerment model of diabetes care and education, while stressing the importance of self-care and health promotion.
-We believe in a team approach to diabetes care for kids or other people with diabetes and their families, with the child and family being the most important members of their own diabetes team.
+The CWD Answers Team believes in an empowerment model of diabetes care and education, while stressing the importance of self-care and health promotion.
+We believe in a team approach to diabetes care for kids and adults with diabetes, and their families, with the person with diabetes as the most important member of their own diabetes team.

 We wish you all the very best.
 Stay healthy and happy!